 Once you attain the correct tension, cut the cord and store the used equipment.

-Fixing a tent pole tends to save us more money than buying a new one each time a tent pole is damaged.
+Fixing a tent pole tends to save you more money than buying a new one each time a tent pole is damaged.
 However, if your tent is warranted, contact the manufacturer before trying any repair works on the tent.

 However, if the tent does not have a warrant, follow the above guidelines appropriately and if you encounter any challenges, you can always contact a professional.